 - Chicago Bar Association (Member)

 - American Bar Association – Section of Litigation (Member)

-- Judicial Evaluation Committee for the Chicago Bar Association (Investigation & Hearings Division)
+- Judicial Evaluation Committee for the Chicago Bar Association (Former Member, Investigation & Hearings Division)

 - Illinois Association of Health Care Attorneys (Member)